svrooij/node-sonos-ts/docs/sonos-device/index.md

 ## All services

-Each Sonos devices exposes serveral [services](services/services.html) which are used to control everything, like you would with the sonos app.
+Each Sonos devices exposes several [services](services/services.html) which are used to control everything, like you would with the sonos app.

 ![Awesome illustration from undraw.co](/assets/images/undraw_listening_1u79.svg)